By Rick Momeyer, professor emeritus

 I suppose every conscientious citizen should be concerned with FBI stonewalling in the light of the FOI Act, both for its slowness of response and more for its refusal to share a list of people who are to be celebrated for their contributions to social progress and their raw courage, especially working in Mississippi for civil rights in 1964.
 Maybe some few folks would be concerned that the FBI was compiling a dossier on a generally mild mannered professor of philosophy.
-But these need not be particular concerns to you as a student today; rather, the surveillance of campus groups with the collaboration of other students and university employees should be an ongoing concern and perceived as a direct threat to each of us
+But these need not be particular concerns to you as a student today; rather, the surveillance of campus groups with the collaboration of other students and university employees should be an ongoing concern and perceived as a direct threat to each of us still today.

 The groups spied upon in 1970-72 were anti-war groups, chiefly the "Student Mobilization Committee," organizing protests on and occasionally off campus against the war the U.S. government was waging against Vietnamese peoples (and as we learned so painfully in 1970, against Cambodians and Laotians as well).
 These were groups that held open meetings and invited anyone and everyone to attend, which worked at publicizing and recruiting attendance.
 There was nothing illegal or nefarious in their very public planning and actions.
 And yet the government felt entitled to secretly spy on them, and for years, to keep that spying classified as secret.